-Impact assessments help funders and companies to understand the impact of their programmes on their target beneficiaries or society.
-The findings of an assessment also help funders and companies to make evidence-based decisions in implementation and identify hurdles, allowing for programme continuation, scale up, efficiency etc.
+Impact assessments help funders, grant-makers and companies to understand and evaluate the impact of their social investments in programmes and projects on their target beneficiaries or society.
+The findings of an assessment also help funders and companies to make evidence-based decisions in implementation and identify hurdles, allowing for programme continuity, scale, sustainability, efficiency, etc.

 Q2.
 Do all companies need to conduct impact assessments?

-According to the January 2021 amendment, impact assessment is mandatory for companies with a CSR budget of INR 10 crore or more and all projects with outlays of INR 1 crore or more.
+According to the January 2021 amendment, impact assessment is mandatory for companies with a CSR budget of INR 10 crore or more in any fiscal year and all projects with outlays of INR 1 crore or more.
 These impact assessments must be undertaken by an independent agency.

 Q3.
 According to the new amendment, when must companies undertake impact assessments?